The THRIP Grant promotes collaboration between government, academia, and the private sector to address shortages of high-level technical skills.

 Qualifying projects for the Technology and Human Resources for Industry Programme

-THRIP is part of the Incentive Development and Administration Division (IDAD) of the Department of Trade and Industry (dti).
+THRIP operates under the Incentive Development and Administration Division of the Department of Trade, Industry and Competition.

-In the case of first time black-owned entity as an applicant, the project will qualify even if no specific technology related outputs are expected during the first year of support in first year.
+In the case of first-time black-owned applicants, projects may still qualify even without specific technology outputs during the first year.

 Qualifying Costs Covered